 Today in the UK, you can buy Scotch eggs everywhere from pubs to grocery stores to gas stations.
 In the US, Scotch eggs are known more as a Sunday brunch item and Renaissance faire staple.
 They can be found on British-style pub menus as well, usually offered with dipping sauces on the side.

-Until recently, for those who eschew deep-frying at home, Scotch eggs have been reserved for once in a blue moon.
-However, with the dawn of air-frying, making them at home has never been easier.
+Until recently, for those who eschew deep-frying at home, Scotch eggs have been reserved for pub crawls and trans-Atlantic travel.
+However, with the dawn of air-frying, making them at home has never been easier!

-• Wondra: Wondra is finely ground flour that has been pre-cooked and dried.
-Ultra-light, Wondra is lower in protein and gluten than all-purpose flour, which all translates into a light and crispy crust for fried foods.
+- Wondra: We recommend using Wondra instead of all-purpose flour when making Scotch eggs.
+Wondra is finely ground flour that has been pre-cooked and dried.
+Ultra-light, it is lower in protein and gluten than all-purpose flour, which all translates into a light and crispy crust for fried and air-fried foods.

-• Panko Breadcrumbs: The texture of panko makes it especially suited for fried food because it absorbs less oil than regular breadcrumbs, keeping food more crisp and crunchy.
+- Panko crumbs: The texture of Panko makes it especially suited for fried food because it absorbs less oil than regular breadcrumbs, keeping food more crisp and crunchy.
 Panko crumbs brown up evenly and consistently, even in an air-fryer!

 Personal preference dictates how long to boil your eggs.
 Mr B and I typically eat Scotch eggs for breakfast (or brunch) with a knife and fork, and prefer our eggs creamy and runny: a 6-minute egg is usually perfect for us.
 Simply increase your boiling time if you prefer a more solid center.